-Writing is a grueling communication skill best left for the esoteric nerd, the patient wanna-be writer, or even for the bored housewife.
+To most people, writing is a grueling communication skill best left for the esoteric nerd, the patient wanna-be writer, or even for the bored housewife.
 It’s harder than speaking.
 Period.

-Now, I’m not going to make you look at writing from a negative point, especially when you’re planning to write a message on hold script for your business.
+Now, I’m not going to make you look at writing from a negative point, especially when you’re planning to write a message on hold scripts for your business.
 As a matter of fact, I’ll give you easy tips in making one.
 Not just generic tips for writing a bland copy, but seven smart tips for creating persuasive and tolerance-inducing on hold script.

 Unlike advertisements broadcasted through traditional media, your callers don’t really expect to hear an ad when they call you.
 Now what do we do with that?
 Surprise them- entertain, inform, educate!